 - This event has passed.

-The new AES Germany Research Colloquium aims to provide a platform to discourse on a specific audio topic and create a bridge between basic research, manufacturers and users in audio technology through a panel of experts.
+The new AES Germany Research Colloquium aims to provide a platform to discourse on a specific audio topic and create a bridge between basic research, manufacturers and users in audio technology.

 The Meeting Format: We will be hosting this meeting using Zoom.
 After registering, you will receive a confirmation email containing information about joining the webinar.
 For most participants, audio and video are muted during the presentation.
 In the discussion they can be unmuted (indicated by the raised hand function).
 This will be explained again at the beginning of the meeting.
 For a better quality we suggest to use a headset with microphone.
 The presentation will be recorded.
 By turning on your camera you are consenting for your image to be used in a photograph of the event.